Academic Programs

 Students learn about many aspects of human language, one of the principal bases for human knowledge and social behavior.

-Cognitive Anthropology Certification
+Cognitive Archaeology Certification

 About the Certification Program